Victguo/collab-timetable-app/README.md

 - Users can create/delete timetables and share with other users
     - Only shared users can access the timetable
 - Users can fill out timeslots with events
-- Users can receive notifications prior to event and on event update

 ### Additional features that will be complete by the Final version
 - Hosting on custom domain
 - Real time synchronization as opposed to updating every few seconds
-- Having a view only option instead of everyone invited can edit

 ### Technology that you will use for building the app and deploying it
 - React
+- Next.JS
 - GraphQL
 - MongoDB
+- Pusher Channels
 - Github Pages

 ### Top 5 technical challenges
-- Making it mobile friendly
 - Real time synchronization with editing timeslots
-- Implementing SMS Messaging for notifications
 - Using an external email API to send an email for notifications
+- Learning a new programming language and framework (React with Next.js)
-- Learning and integrating React, GraphQL, and MongoDB all together
+- Learning new technologies such as GraphQL, Pusher, and MongoDB
+- Integrating all the different technologies together